henry-hsieh/riscv-asm-vim/README.md

 #### Rules Should Be Followed

-1. You should specifiy the extensions in sequence listed in [Currently Supported Extensions](#currently-supported-extensions).
-You should always choose one of the base integer ISA and put the base ISA name in the head of the option.
-The only exception is that general purpose extension `G` can replace the RV32I and RV64I base ISA.
-Don't specify more than one base ISA, or the parser will return error.
-In addition to the base ISA, you can optionally add the extensions.
-The specified order should be the unprivileged extensions, the privileged extensions, the additional unprivileged extensions, and the additional privileged extensions.
-The extensions in the same category should follow the order listed in the corresponding table.
+1. Ensure that you specify extensions in the sequence listed in [Currently Supported Extensions](#currently-supported-extensions).
+Always choose one of the base integer ISAs and place the base ISA name at the beginning of the option.
+An exception is the general-purpose extension `G`, which can replace the RV32I and RV64I base ISAs.
+Do not specify more than one base ISA, as this will result in a parser error.
+Extensions should be added in the following order: unprivileged, privileged, additional unprivileged, and additional privileged.
+Extensions within the same category should adhere to the order in the corresponding table.

-2. If the supported version of an extension is not given, you shouldn't specified the version in the sequence.
+2. If the supported version of an extension is unspecified in the table, *DO NOT* including the version in the sequence.

-3. A underscore should be added between two consecutive additional extensions.
+3. Insert an underscore between two consecutive additional extensions for clarity.

-4. Some extensions and privileged extensions can't co-exist, they are listed in [Conflict Extensions](#conflict-extensions).
-You shouldn't put them into the option together.
+4. Some extensions and privileged extensions cannot coexist; refer to [Conflict Extensions](#conflict-extensions).
+Avoid including conflicting extensions in the option.

-Some examples of valid and invalid ISA combinations:
+Following table contains some examples of valid and invalid ISA extension combinations:

 | Sequence                | Valid | Reason                                                      | Unresolved String |
 |:----------------------- |:----- |:----------------------------------------------------------- |:----------------- |